 Courtney has been a resident of San Francisco for over 15 years.
 She and her husband, Eric Prosnitz, own the Sports Basement and are avid outdoor enthusiasts who frequent the city’s open spaces with their three daughters predominantly for soccer games, running, and hiking.
 Courtney is passionate about supporting the broader San Francisco community in embracing a healthy and active lifestyle with an emphasis on engaging underserved youth.
 Past employment included product management in the internet industry and account management for advertising agencies.
 She is a graduate of Colgate University, BA, and Harvard Business School, MBA.

-Jenny is the Director of Programs at Chinese for Affirmative Action (CAA), which she joined in 2010.
+Jenny is the State Engagement Manager at Education Superhighway.
 A second-generation Chinese American and Bay Area native, she has devoted her career to social change and public service.
-Prior to joining CAA, she served as the Executive Director of GirlVentures in San Francisco and prior to that worked at the Oakland Asia Students Educational Services (OASES), serving in various leadership roles, ultimately as Deputy Director.
-Jenny has served on several Public Commissions including the San Francisco Redistricting Taskforce and is currently the Co-Chair of the Public Education Enrichment Fund, San Francisco's Unified School District.
+Prior to joining Education Superhighway, she served as Director of Programs at Chinese for Affirmative Action in San Francisco, the Executive Director of GirlVentures in San Francisco and prior to that worked at the Oakland Asia Students Educational Services (OASES), serving in various leadership roles, ultimately as Deputy Director.
+Jenny has served on several Public Commissions including the San Francisco Redistricting Taskforce and the Co-Chair of the Public Education Enrichment Fund, San Francisco's Unified School District.
 She has also served on the Board of Directors for nonprofit organizations, most notably the National Asian Pacific American Women's Forum (NAPAWF) based in New York City.
 Jenny lives in San Francisco with her husband and two children, both attending San Francisco public schools.

 Kelly Nice is a Founding Partner at Nice Advertising, a leading independent ad agency in San Francisco.
 He first got involved with San Francisco’s parks in 2002, helping on the campaign to restore the Conservatory of Flowers in Golden Gate Park.
 As Vice President of San Francisco Parks Trust, Kelly served on the committee that initiated the merger between SFPT and Neighborhood Parks Council.
+He served as the Board Chair of the SFPA from 2013 to 2016.
 Kelly lives near Allyne Park and is a frequent cyclist and runner in Golden Gate Park.

 Jonathan Rewers has many degrees and has worked in many different places.
 Despite all that, his one goal in life is being of service to his friends, family, community, and colleagues.
 Parks and Recreation is a pure expression of that goal, which is why he has promoted and supported it in all ways possible – as a volunteer, advocate, and professional.
 He currently works as the Manager of Capital Financial Planning and Analysis at the SFMTA, and is pursuing a graduate degree in Urban Planning.
 He grew up in San Francisco and played his childhood away at San Francisco’s world-class parks.